AlefMach/roverMars/readme.md

     ```bash
    source .env
    ```
+    **OBS**: The default search folder will always have the "scripts" folder as a reference, so if you put the file in the root of the project, for example, it should look like this: "../../file_name.txt"

    - The file must contain the following information:
         - The size of the land (from the Cartesian plane), for example: **5 5**